debjones513/Igneous/TFTP Server v2.0/tftp/README.md

 The code uses fmt to log to stdout for debugging purposes - this is not production code.

+### Lock order

+1. lockMetadataChanges (handleRead & handleWrite)

+2. RequestTracker.Mux (handleData)

+3. errorMapChanges (handleAck & sendError)

+The code does not currently take all 3 locks at once, but if the code is modified, use this order.

+Today the code takes 1 & 3, 2 & 3, or 3

 Usage
 -----
 Logs are located in the service binary directory.
 There is a request log, and a debug log.